thatericchen/start-up-ideation-form/README.md

 ```
 echen7266@gmail.com
 ```
-if you have any additional questions or concerns.
+if you would like to use the code.

 [front-page]: https://i.imgur.com/uuBDE7V.png